Jackshaft: Jackshaft

 The oldest uses of the term jackshaft appear to involve shafts that were intermediate between water wheels or stationary steam engines and the line shafts of 19th century mills.
 In these early sources from New England mills in 1872 and 1880, the term "jack shaft" always appears in quotes.
-Another 1872 author wrote "Gear wheels are used in England to transmit the power of the engine to what is usually called the jack shaft."
+Another 1872 author wrote: "Gear wheels are used in England to transmit the power of the engine to what is usually called the jack shaft."
 By 1892, the quotes were gone, but the use remained the same.

 The pulleys on the jackshafts of mills or power plants were frequently connected to the shaft with clutches.
 For example, in the 1890s, the generating room of the Virginia Hotel in Chicago had two Corliss engines and five dynamos, linked through a jackshaft.
 Clutches on the jackshaft pulleys allowed any or all of the dynamos to be driven by either or both of the engines.
 With the advent of chain-drive vehicles, the term jackshaft was generally applied to the final intermediate shaft in the drive train, either a chain driven shaft driving pinions that directly engaged teeth on the inside of the rims of the drive wheels, or the output shaft of the transmission/differential that is linked by chain to the drive wheels.

 One of the first uses of the term jackshaft in the context of railroad equipment was in an 1890 patent application by Samuel Mower.
 In his electric-motor driven railroad truck, the motor was geared to a jackshaft mounted between the side frames.
-A sliding Dog clutch inside the jackshaft was used to select one of several gear ratios on the chain drive to the driven axle.
-Later railroad jackshafts were generally connected to the driving wheels using side rods; see Jackshaft (locomotive) for details.
+A sliding dog clutch inside the jackshaft was used to select one of several gear ratios on the chain drive to the driven axle.
+Later railroad jackshafts were generally connected to the driving wheels using side rods (see jackshaft (locomotive)).